 Do you select the age 50, 45 or 22 vintage?

 Matthew E. Kahn is a Professor of Economics at USC.
 He is a research associate at the National Bureau of Economic Research and a research fellow at IZA.
 He also serves as a Non-Resident Scholar at the NYU Stern School of Business at the Urbanization Project and as a Non-Resident Scholar at the University of Pennsylvania Institute for Urban Research.
 He has taught at Columbia, the Fletcher School at Tufts University and UCLA.
 He has served as a Visiting Professor at Harvard and Stanford and as the Low Tuck Kwong Distinguished Visiting Professor at the National University of Singapore.
 He holds a Ph.D. in Economics from the University of Chicago.
 He is the author of Green Cities: Urban Growth and the Environment (Brookings Institution Press 2006) and the co-author (joint with Dora L. Costa) of Heroes and Cowards: The Social Face of War (Princeton University Press 2009).
 In September 2010, Basic Books published his book titled Climatopolis .
 In January 2016, he published an updated e-book titled: Fundamentals of Environmental and Urban Economics.
-In May 2016, Princeton University Press will publish his book Blue Skies over Beijing: Economic Growth and the Environment in China (joint with Siqi Zheng).
+In May 2016, Princeton University Press published his book Blue Skies over Beijing: Economic Growth and the Environment in China (joint with Siqi Zheng).
 His research focuses on environmental and urban economics.
 He is married to Dora L. Costa.

 Department of Economics